qmlbook/qmlbook/docs/networking/networking.rst

     The source code for this chapter can be found in the `assets folder <../../assets>`_.

 Qt 5 comes with a rich set of networking classes on the C++ side.
-There are for example high level classes on the http protocol layer in a request-reply fashion such as ``QNetworkRequest``, ``QNetworkReply`` and ``QNetworkAccessManager``.
+There are for example high-level classes on the HTTP protocol layer in a request-reply fashion such as ``QNetworkRequest``, ``QNetworkReply`` and ``QNetworkAccessManager``.
 But also lower levels classes on the TCP/IP or UDP protocol layer such as ``QTcpSocket``, ``QTcpServer`` and ``QUdpSocket``.
-Additional classes exists to manage proxies, network cache and also the systems network configuration.
+Additional classes exist to manage proxies, network cache and also the systems network configuration.

 This chapter will not be about C++ networking, this chapter is about Qt Quick and networking.
-So how can I connect my QML/JS user interface directly with a network service or how can I serve my user interface via a network service.
+So how can I connect my QML/JS user interface directly with a network service or how can I serve my user interface via a network service?
 There are good books and references out there to cover network programming with Qt/C++.
 Then it is just a manner to read the chapter about C++ integration to come up with an integration layer to feed your data into the Qt Quick world.

 Serving UI via HTTP
 ===================

 .. issues:: ch11

 To load a simple user interface via HTTP we need to have a web-server, which serves the UI documents.
-We start of with our own simple web-server using a python one-liner.
-But first we need to have our demo user interface.
-For this we create a small ``main.qml`` file in our project folder and create a red rectangle inside.
+We start off with our own simple web-server using a python one-liner.
+But first, we need to have our demo user interface.
+For this, we create a small ``main.qml`` file in our project folder and create a red rectangle inside.

 .. literalinclude:: src/http_v1/main.qml
     :start-after: M1>>